New York jury holds drug firm Teva liable in opioid crisis

 Messages seeking comment were sent to a lawyer for Teva and to the judge’s staff.

+The suit accused drug companies of breaching their legal duties “to profiteer from the plague they knew would be unleashed.”
+The state said that drug manufacturers collaborated to mislead people and downplay the serious risks of opioid addiction, and that drug distributors skirted systems meant to limit orders for painkillers.

+New York said the companies’ conduct cost the state hundreds of millions of dollars in addiction treatment bills and other expenses.

-Teva was the sole manufacturing defendant left in the suit after settlement agreements had been reached with other parties.
-The most recent settlement was earlier in December with Allergan Finance LLC.
+Teva was the sole manufacturing defendant left in the suit after other parties settled, most recently Allergan Finance LLC in December.
+The various settlements have netted New York up to $1.5 billion.

-The trial had been taking place in Long Island’s Suffolk County in recent months; Teva and the regional drug distribution company Anda were also defendants in a county lawsuit.
+The trial started months ago.
 The jury began deliberating Dec.
 14, taking some days off for Christmas.

-Thousands of lawsuits have been filed in connection to the opioid crisis, with entities including state and local governments, Native American tribes, unions, school districts and others going up against drug industry companies.
-The opioid crisis has been linked to more than 500,000 deaths in the U.S. in the last two decades.
+Teva and the regional drug distribution company Anda were also defendants in a Suffolk County lawsuit.

-There have only been a few cases that have gotten to verdicts so far, with no clear consensus on outcomes.
+Elsewhere, only a few opioid cases have gone to verdicts to date, with no clear consensus on outcomes.

-An Oklahoma judge ruled against drugmaker Johnson & Johnson in 2019, but the state’s supreme court overturned that in November.
+An Oklahoma judge ruled against drugmaker Johnson & Johnson in 2019, but the state’s supreme court overturned that decision in November.

-A California judge in November ruled in favor of drugmakers and a federal judge in Cleveland sided with two Ohio county governments who had claims against pharmacy chains.
+A California judge in November ruled in favor of drugmakers, and a federal jury in Cleveland sided with two Ohio county governments that had claims against pharmacy chains.

 A trial has been completed but a judge has not yet ruled in a West Virginia case, and a trial is ongoing in Washington state.
 Thousands of other cases are in the process of heading to trial.

 There have also been settlements.
-Some of the biggest industry names like distributors AmerisourceBergen, Cardinal Health and McKesson and drugmakers Johnson & Johnson, Mallinckrodt Pharmaceuticals have reached nationwide settlements with a cumulative value potentially well over $30 billion.
+Some of the biggest industry names — such as distributors AmerisourceBergen, Cardinal Health and McKesson and drugmakers Johnson & Johnson, Mallinckrodt Pharmaceuticals — have reached nationwide settlements with a cumulative value potentially well over $30 billion.
 Most of the money is being directed to fight the epidemic.

 But most of those deals have not been finalized, and there has been one very big reversal.
 In mid-December, a federal judge rejected OxyContin maker Purdue Pharma’s sweeping deal to settle thousands of lawsuits over the toll of opioids.

-Note: This story has been corrected to show that a jury, not a judge, decided the case in Cleveland.
-Associated Press writer Deepti Hajela contributed to this report.